hyungccho/backbone_material/w7d2/backbone-view.md

 ### `render`

-One primary responsiblity of a view is to "render" content into an element on the DOM.
+One primary responsibility of a view is to "render" content into an element on the DOM.
 `render` should:

 1. Compile the template into content